-Much of the existing literature on residential demand response focuses on deterministic formulations over fixed horizons where the scheduler has perfect foresight [6, 9].
-Those that have considered uncertainty in the problem typically focus on just one aspect (e.g., real-time pricing) [10], or use very simple models for random variables [11].
+Much of the existing literature on residential demand response focuses on deterministic formulations over fixed horizons where the scheduler has perfect foresight (Ramchurn et al. 2011; Gatsis and Giannakis 2012).
+Those that have considered uncertainty in the problem typically focus on just one aspect (e.g., real-time pricing) (Mohsenian-Rad and Leon-Garcia 2010), or use very simple models for random variables (Tischer and Verbic 2011).

-Model-predictive control has been used to account for the uncertainty of estimated device model parameters and measurement noise [12], but not the uncertainty of the type we model.
+Model-predictive control has been used to account for the uncertainty of estimated device model parameters and measurement noise (Yu et al. 2012), but not the uncertainty of the type we model.
 In general, model-predictive control is best suited to unconstrained, purely continuous settings with limited uncertainty.

-Dynamic programming [11, 13] and Q-learning [14] have been used in conjunction with Markov Decision Process (MDP) formulations of the residential load scheduling problem, to generate policies that allocate power to each device.
+Dynamic programming (Tischer and Verbic 2011; Kim and Poor 2011) and Q-learning (Levorato, Goldsmith, and Mitra 2010) have been used in conjunction with Markov Decision Process (MDP) formulations of the residential load scheduling problem, to generate policies that allocate power to each device.
 MDP approaches suffer from severe scalability issues, especially since the state space needs to be discretised.
 Moreover, MDPs seem somewhat excessive for our problem, given that uncertainty does not depend on the decisions taken.
 Our stochastic programming approach which uses scenario sampling is more scalable and more natural in the presence of exogenous uncertainty.

-One paper [11] found that acting on the basis of the optimal dynamic programming solution did not provide any benefit over acting on expectations.
-For the most part we found this to be true, but as discussed in the experimental section we identified circumstances where the greedy nature of an expectation algorithm can lead to poor results.
-Our use of more complex uncertainty models and different devices is likely the reason why we had this extra observation.
+One paper (Tischer and Verbic 2011) found that acting on the basis of the optimal dynamic programming solution did not provide any benefit over acting on expectations.
+For many of our experiments we found this to be true, but we did identify certain cases where the more cautious nature of the 2-stage algorithm is superior.
+The difference in our two results is thought to be due to our use of more sophisticated uncertainty models and differences in device models.

-The paper closest to ours compares two-stage stochastic programming and robust optimisation techniques for scheduling residential loads [15].
+The paper closest to ours compares two-stage stochastic programming and robust optimisation techniques for scheduling residential loads (Chen, Wu, and Fu 2012).
 Uncertainty is restricted to the RTP which is known for the first stage but becomes uncertain thereafter.
 The objective includes minimising expected price and the probability mass of "risky" scenarios whose price exceeds a certain threshold.
 Comfort is handled by imposing hard constraints under which appliances must run, rather than by inclusion into the objective.
 In this setting, two-stage stochastic programming was observed to provide benefits over robust scheduling.